 Tips for renting a car

-If you have no choice but to rent here are a few tips to increase your chances of success:
+If you have no choice but to choose a traditional rental car here are a few tips:

 - Plan ahead.
 As far ahead as you possibly can.
 Check rental car availability before booking the rest of your trip.

 - Try a longer rental period – sometimes a weekly rate is lower than a weekend.
-There are usually no penalties for returning a car early, but check the conditions.
+There are usually no penalties for returning a car early, but check the such as an SUV, during peak rental periods.

 - Use rental companies where you have status.
 You might be a Hertz Gold Plus Member or a National Emerald Club member with benefits – anecdotal reports say that people with status are having more luck getting cars.